 Exfoliation is a must for all skin types, even for sensitive skin types.
 This is a fact that everybody should have learned by now, beauty enthusiast or not.
-One of the longest running debates when it comes to promoting proper skin care is differentiating microdermabrasion vs chemical peel.
-Which is better — microdermabrasion or chemical peel?

 Both have been around for some time now, tried and tested for decades, unlike most other skin exfoliation procedures offered these days.
 How are these two treatments different and what basic information must you be aware of before scheduling a session?